uli28/ng-dev/Labs/L6-State/readme.md

 Implement a responsive Side Menu:

-- Implement a menu.service as a Stateful Service using BehaviorSubjects with the two properties:
+- Implement a menu.service.ts as a Stateful Service using BehaviorSubjects with the two properties:

     - sideNavVisible: boolean
     - sideNavPosition: over | side